ydb-platform/ydb/ydb/docs/en/core/integrations/orm/jooq.md

 spring.datasource.url=jdbc:ydb:<grpc/grpcs>://<host>:<2135/2136>/path/to/database[?saFile=file:~/sa_key.json]
 ```

 `YdbDSLContext` is ready to use.

-Let's look at examples of specific YQL queries:
+ ## Examples of specific YQL queries

 The [`UPSERT`](../../yql/reference/syntax/upsert_into.md) command: